 Tom Makin is a partner in Shearman & Sterling’s Litigation group, and is based in New York.
 Tom focuses on intellectual property litigation, in federal and state court, in arbitration, and before the International Trade Commission.
 He participates in post-grant proceedings before the United States Patent and Trademark Office, and counsels clients regarding substantive patent law, patent valuation and licensing issues.

 Tom represents plaintiffs and defendants across a wide range of technologies: vehicular safety, propulsion, infotainment, and control systems; semiconductor circuitry, fabrication, and packaging; lighting systems; rechargeable battery systems; fintech software; monoclonal antibodies; and medical devices.

 He has been recognized in a number of legal publications, including The Legal 500 and IAM Patent 1000.
-IAM Patent 1000 has noted: “His knowledge of case law is something to behold and he has a great imagination, always willing to look at things in different ways and come up with new ideas.
-He takes the time to understand your patents (and other intellectual property), and does things when he says he’s going to do them.
-He exhibits real mental fortitude.”
+IAM Patent 1000 has noted that Tom is “[s]omeone you can trust” who “gives sage advice that helps direct smarter future decision making.”
+“His knowledge of case law is something to behold and he has a great imagination, always willing to look at things in different ways and come up with new ideas.”
+He “builds persuasive stories around his theories.”

-Tom’s clients have included: Nichia Corporation, Genmab A/S, Volkswagen, DENSO Corporation, SS&C Technologies Holdings, Inc., and Toyota Motor Corporation
+Tom’s clients have included: Nichia Corporation, Genmab A/S, Volkswagen AG, DENSO Corporation, SS&C Technologies Holdings, Inc., and Toyota Motor Corporation.